 If you’re single, none of this matters and you can do whatever you want.
 I’m not jealous of you.
 I love my wife and kids.
 I like to think they love me back even when I’m sleeping on the couch on a Sunday afternoon because I was up all night!

 If your spouse and or family are also interested or active in Astrophotography, screw you!
 I’m only kidding of course.
 I’m glad my wife and family have varied interests.
 My wife and I are total opposites, but we work well together because we are.
-As a bonus result, we expose our kids to a lot of different things and viewpoints.
+As a bonus result, we expose our kids to a lot of different experiences and viewpoints.

 You need it, and it is not your friend.
 Dawn, Summer, tree branches, clouds, food, sleep, a job.
 These are the enemies of astrophotography.
 They all take time away from an open shutter on your camera.
 Those photons you want have been travelling for tens-of-millions of years.
 How dare those clouds come in now.
 Who in the hell planted that tree 70 years ago?
-Didn’t they know your camera had a date with some starlight in 2018?
+Didn’t they know your camera had a date with some starlight in 2021?
 And what is with the sun coming up at 4AM in June?
 Only six hours of imaging time is bullshit.
-You can do that before midnight in December.
+I can do that before midnight in December.
 Stupid orbits and seasons.

 Plan your nights ahead of time to maximize your photon collection.